-Make sure your friends, members, or networks are registered to vote before the voter registration deadline on October 17.
+Make sure the folks in your network are registered to vote before the deadline on October 15.
 Remember that people who have moved or changed their name will need to re-register.
 You might also check on the young adults in your life.
 Voter registration can be done online in three minutes at KSVotes.org.

-- Here's an easy, online KS voter registration form - Sample text message to send to your unregistered friends - Content for your organizational or corporate newsletter - Voter registration social media graphic
+- Here's an easy, online KS voter registration form - Sample text messages to send to your unregistered friends - Voter registration social media graphic